How could Jesus forgive the sin of the woman caught in adultery? It wasn’t just because He wanted to.

 One of the most famous passages in Scripture is the story of the woman caught in adultery (John 7:53 to 8:11).
-I encourage you to read the actual story, but the general storyline is that the Jewish religious leaders hoped to trap Jesus.
+The storyline is that the Jewish religious leaders hoped to trap Jesus.
 They caught a woman, whom they had probably set up, in the act of adultery.
 They brought her, but not the man involved, to Jesus to judge.
 The Law of Moses was clear; people engaged in adultery were to be stoned to death.
 If Jesus had said to release her, He would have been in violation of the Mosaic Law.
 If He had said to stone her, He would have lost popular support, and been party to an injustice because the guilty man was not present.

 In an amazing display of compassion and wisdom, Jesus told her accusers that whoever in the group was without sin should cast the first stone.
 None of them, even the most sanctimonious, could claim to be sinless, and so they melted away into the crowd.
 Jesus and the woman were left alone.
 He asked the woman “where are they that condemn you?” and she replied that no one remained.
 Jesus then said “neither do I condemn you.
 Go and leave your life of sin.”

 As magnificent as that story is, a source of comfort for weak and wicked humanity, too many have misinterpreted the conclusion.
 Jesus said “neither do I condemn you” and therefore many readers get the impression that the woman’s sin didn’t matter.
 This fits neatly in the modern Western narrative which accepts sexual sin without a blush.
 In this view, if anyone should be condemned, it is Moses who laid down the death penalty for adultery.
 Jesus becomes the modern progressive who does away with antiquated concepts of sin and judgement.